BoxGroup

 BoxGroup is an investment fund company based in New York City.
+It was founded in 2007 by David Tisch.

+Company History

-The company was founded in 2007 by David Tisch, grandson of entrepreneurs Laurence A. Tisch, and Adam Rothenberg.
+BoxGroup was founded in 2007 by David Tisch, grandson of entrepreneur Laurence A. Tisch, and Adam Rothenberg.

 BoxGroup invests in the pre-seed and seed rounds of financing for early-stage companies.
-One of the financing companies they have invested in, is Ramp, a corporate card start-up.
-The venture capital fund invests in start-up technology businesses in many sectors including marketplaces, e-commerce, SAAS, and financial tech.
+One of the financing companies they have invested in is Ramp (company), a corporate card start-up.
+The venture capital fund invests in start-up technology businesses in many sectors, including marketplaces, e-commerce, SAAS, and financial tech.

+In October 2019, BoxGroup closed two external LP-backed funds totaling $165 million.

 BoxGroup was among the top three most active United States–based micro venture capital firms in 2014.

+In 2025, BoxGroup raised $550 million across two new funds.

+Investments

-The company has more than 230 investments startup companies including Vine, Groupme, Warby Parker and Behance.
+The company has more than 230 investments in startup companies, including Ramp, Vine, Ro, Cursor, Clay, Zipline, Groupme, Warby Parker, and Scopely.